Friday, August 28, 2009

 Great Acid Movies #16: FLATLINERS (1990)

-Seeing a movie with expectations is always iffy, sometimes the best movie experiences are when you turn on the TV and don't even know what it is you are watching.
+Seeing a movie with pre-set expectations is always iffy.
+Sometimes the best movie experiences are when you turn on the TV and don't even know what it is you are watching.
 If you're in the right frame of mind, you can think God is talking to you directly via the television.
 Let me tell you one such story:

 Then there's Billy Mahoney (above).

-Keifer Sutherland's return of the repressed is the worst of all the others, a mysterious incarnation of a bully who used to torment him in grammar school.
+Keifer Sutherland's return of the repressed is easily the scariest of all the others, a mysterious incarnation of a bully who used to torment him in grammar school.
 Dressed in Halloween hoodie and toy scythe, Billy beats the crap out of grown-up Sutherland with the force of a Scorsese bouncer.
 Later, Sutherland has grown used to the assaults and every night develops a new strategy to deal with it, like trying to get rid of the hiccups through sheer will power-- which sometimes works... with hiccups, not with Billy Mahoney.
-In a great scene we see Kief's become a kind of death junkie: he rocks back and forth, chanting, "Come on, Billy Mahoney!
-Come on Billy!" daring him, invoking him.
-(I like to think PJ Harvey's song "C'mon Billy" is based on that scene).
+In a great scene we see Keif has become a kind of death junkie: he rocks back and forth, chanting, "Come on, Billy Mahoney!
+Come on Billy!" daring him, invoking him like a demon.
 Anyway, a chill enters the room, and his skin gets paler and skulls are superimposed everywhere, not in the cheap EXORCIST THE VERSION YOU'VE NEVER SEEN way, but in the barely noticeable way... the way you can only detect if you're very sick or otherwise open to hallucinations (for what are hallucinations but the ability to see all of life as it really is, alive with dying?)

 Wednesday, August 19, 2009